Racial segregation in the United States: In the North

-Formal segregation also existed in the North.
-Some neighborhoods were restricted to blacks and job opportunities were denied them by unions in, for example, the skilled building trades.
-Blacks who moved to the North in the Great Migration after World War I sometimes could live without the same degree of oppression experienced in the South, but the racism and discrimination still existed.
+Formal segregation was enforced in the North.
+Some neighborhoods were restricted to blacks and job opportunities had denied them by unions in, for example, the skilled building trades.
+Blacks who moved to the North in the Great Migration after World War I could sometimes live without the same degree of oppression experienced in the South, but the racism and discrimination still existed in many ways such as discrimination in housing.

 The rapid influx of blacks during the Great Migration disturbed the racial balance within Northern and Western cities, exacerbating hostility between both blacks and whites in the two regions.
 Deed restrictions and restrictive covenants became an important instrument for enforcing racial segregation in most towns and cities, becoming widespread in the 1920s.
 Such covenants were employed by many real estate developers to "protect" entire subdivisions, with the primary intent to keep "white" neighborhoods "white".
 Ninety percent of the housing projects built in the years following World War II were racially restricted by such covenants.
 Cities known for their widespread use of racial covenants include Chicago, Baltimore, Detroit, Milwaukee, Los Angeles, Seattle, and St. Louis.

-The Chicago suburb of Cicero, for example, was made famous when Civil Rights advocate Rev. Martin Luther King Jr. led a march advocating open (race-unbiased) housing.
+Cicero, Illinois, a former sundown town adjacent to Chicago, for example, was made famous when Civil Rights advocate Rev. Martin Luther King Jr. led a march advocating open (race-unbiased) housing in 1966.

 Within employment, economic opportunities for blacks were routed to the lowest-status and restrictive in potential mobility.
 In 1900 Reverend Matthew Anderson, speaking at the annual Hampton Negro Conference in Virginia, said that "...the lines along most of the avenues of wage earning are more rigidly drawn in the North than in the South.
 There seems to be an apparent effort throughout the North, especially in the cities to debar the colored worker from all the avenues of higher remunerative labor, which makes it more difficult to improve his economic condition even than in the South."
 In the 1930s, job discrimination ended for many African Americans in the North, after the Congress of Industrial Organizations, one of America's lead labor unions at the time, agreed to integrate the union.

 School segregation in the North was also a major issue.
 In Illinois, Ohio, Pennsylvania, and New Jersey, towns in the south of those states enforced school segregation, despite the fact that it was prohibited by state laws.
 Indiana also required school segregation by state law.
 During the 1940s, NAACP lawsuits quickly depleted segregation from the Illinois, Ohio, Pennsylvania and New Jersey southern areas.
 In 1949, Indiana officially repealed its school segregation law as well.
 The most common form of segregation in the northern states came from anti-miscegenation laws.

 The state of Oregon went farther than even any of the Southern states, specifically excluding blacks from entering the state, or from owning property within it.
 School integration did not come about until the mid-1970s.
 As of 2017, the population of Oregon was about 2% black.